 I wish I would have thought more carefully about a name, but that is part of my learning process and okay.
 I know of bloggers who changed names several times.
 Some bloggers pick a name and stick with it.

 Even though I knew I wanted the main niche of my blog to remain gardening, I was exploring other topics such as home decor and blogging tips.
 I wanted a blog name that could be flexible with this change as well.

 It took about a year and several conversations with my creative husband, but I decided on Blooming Anomaly.
 It has a reference to gardening with a hint of my name in it.
 Read more about how and why I changed my blog’s domain name on my About Me page.

 Once you pick your name, you want to make sure it’s not taken.
 There are several places where you can get great deals on a domain name.
 I bought my new domain name on Namecheap for only $9!
 It even came with a free WhoisGuard for the entire year!

 Point New Domain to Blog

 This step took a little bit of time for me to do, but has to be done so that everyone that was following me would be directed to my new blog’s domain.
-Bluehost did a great job helping me point Blooming Anomaly to my WordPress site, which is hosted by Bluehost.
+My host did a great job helping me point Blooming Anomaly to my WordPress site, which is Siteground.

 If you are still deciding on starting a blog, I highly recommend being self-hosted, since you are free to do all kinds of things on a self-hosted blog.
-I have been with Bluehost from the start!
-Check out How to Start a Blog with Bluehost here!
+Check out my post on How to Start a Blog!

 Inform Your Blog’s Followers